soraxas/firmware/README.md

     $ifShift suppressMods write 4
     $ifNotShift write %

 Applies the corresponding settings globaly.
-Namely turns off sticky modifiers (i.e., modifiers of composite keystrokes will apply but will no longer stick), and sets keystroke delay (i.e., application of keystroke of a composite keystroke action will be postponed by 50 ms).
+Namely turns off sticky modifiers (i.e., modifiers of composite keystrokes will apply but will no longer stick) so that composite actions don't affect external mouse.
+Furthermore, it enables separation of composite keystrokes, and increases update delay - this may be useful if macro playback needs to be slown down or if artificial delays need to be introduced for some reason.
+(Recommended values are 0,1,0.)

     $setStickyModsEnabled 0
-    $setCompositeKeystrokeDelay 50
+    $setSplitCompositeKeystroke 1
+    $setKeystrokeDelay 10

 ## Reference manual